 A mosquito drinks

-A preacher’s blood
+A minister’s blood

 Preparing to leave, I take a final walk through Riviera 4.